When is the Festival?

 If you are travelling by train, you can either walk around the Palace through the Wilderness gardens, or walk through the front door/drawbridge and into Base Court, then straight through the Palace into the East Front Gardens.

 If travelling by car, you will be directed to the entrance from the car park that takes you straight into the East Front Gardens.

 What if I am late for the start of the performance?

 Concerts will start promptly at the advertised time, late comers may be admitted at a suitable break in the performance.

 Can I bring my own food and drink?

-Unfortunately you won't be able to take any of your own food or drink or anything that has been purchased from the East Front into the Palace or auditorium during the concert.
-However, we provide a complimentary picnic crèche for any left picnic items.
-There is also several food traders, a Garden Bar and a Champagne PIAFF Bar available within the East Front Gardens.
+Unfortunately due to conservation reasons, you won't be able to take your own food or drink or anything that has been purchased from the East Front into the Palace or auditorium during the concert, however we do provide a complimentary picnic crèche for any left picnic items.

-The Theatre Bar offers a limited, small selection of beverages that can be purchased to take into the concert.
+The Theatre Bar offers a small selection of beverages that can be purchased to take into the concert up to a limit of 2 drinks per person.
 The Theatre Bar closes at 9pm and there is no interval to purchase drinks during the performance.
 Therefore, we advise you to head into Clock Court, where the Theatre Bar is located, around 8.30-8.45pm to give yourself enough time to purchase your concert drinks before the show.

 Please see our Food and Drink page for more information.

 Guests may bring select drinks up to a reasonable amount per person to enjoy before the concert.
 Guests may not bring bottles of spirits into the grounds, however pre-mixed cans along with wine, champagne, soft drinks, etc. are permitted.